 Throughout his career, Deadmau5 has won 15 competitive awards and received 42 nominations.
 Amongst his major achievements, Zimmerman has won five Beatport Music Awards, four DJ Awards, three International Dance Music Awards, three Juno Awards, and has also received six Grammy Award nominations and one World Music Award nomination.

 Zimmerman has also worked with a number of artists both underground and mainstream, including Melleefresh, Steve Duda, Kaskade, MC Flipside, Rob Swire of Pendulum, Chris Lake, Glenn Morrison, Wolfgang Gartner, Sofi, Chris James, Cypress Hill, Imogen Heap, Gerard Way, Colleen D'Agostino, Grabbitz, Attlas, Shotty Horroh, Lights, Mr. Bill, The Neptunes, Kiesza, and Rezz.

-'Deadmau5', Zimmermans' DJ name, originates from an incident where a mouse crawled into his computer and died.
-He then posted on an internet forum of his shenanigans, and the members began calling him TheDeadMouseGuy.
-'Dead Mouse' was too long for an IRC login name, so he abbreviated it to "deadmau5".
+The name Deadmau5 originates from an incident where a mouse crawled into his computer and died.
+He posted this story on an internet forum, and members began calling him TheDeadMouseGuy.
+"Dead Mouse" was too long for an IRC login name, so he abbreviated it to "deadmau5".